 Consider what you would like you and your groomsmen to wear.
-Usually the groom and groomsmen will wear similar suits, but with a slight variation in a particular detail, such as the waistcoat or buttonhole, so the groom stands out.
+Usually, the groom and groomsmen will wear similar suits, but with a slight variation in a particular detail, such as the waistcoat or buttonhole, so the groom stands out.

 The increase in men’s fashion means there is now a wider range of wedding suits seen.
 To help you narrow down the choices, consider the time of year you are getting married.
 Suits made from lightweight materials are ideal for summer weddings, whereas heavier wool or tweed suits are perfect for a winter wedding.
 Keep in mind the theme of your wedding, your venue and the bride’s look.
-Although traditionally the bride and groom do not know what the other will be wearing until the big day, discuss styles and colours to ensure each compliments the other’s attire nicely.
+Although traditionally the bride and groom do not know what the other will be wearing until the big day, discuss styles and colours to ensure each complement the other’s attire nicely.

 There are many different styles of suit; classic, black or white tie and tuxedo, just to name a few.
 Considering popular wedding options is a great place to start.
 A morning suit is perfect for afternoon weddings.
 With tailcoat, waistcoat and trousers, it is a formal and stylish choice.
 White tie and tails, the evening equivalent of a morning suit, is an elegant formal choice, adding an extra touch of class, ideal for a traditional wedding.
-Tuxedos are become very popular for evening weddings, and really make an impression.
+Tuxedos have become very popular for evening weddings and really make an impression.